ElsevierSoftwareX/SOFTX-D-22-00358/README.md

 1. Demo and Screenshots
 2. Overview
 3. Motivation
-4. Dataset
+4. Directory Structure
-5. Directory Tree
+5. Dataset
-6. Installation
+6. Steps to recreate
-7. Deployment
-8. Technologiees Used
+7. Technologiees Used
-9. To Do
+8. To Do
-10. Credits

 <h2> Demo and Screenshots</h2>